Suntory Beverage & Food Limited Corporate Governance Policy

-- The Company makes efforts to provide Directors with sufficient knowledge to execute their duties such as by providing the Board of Directors with lectures held by external lecturers.
+- The Company makes efforts to provide Directors with sufficient knowledge to execute their duties, such as by providing the Board of Directors with training conducted by external professional lecturers and holding board meetings, exchanging opinions, etc. at manufacturing research and development facilities.
 Furthermore, with the aim of deepening their knowledge about the Group’s business and issues that it faces, from time to time the Company explains to Outside Directors about our business and issues, and conducts site inspections at its facilities.
-In July 2019, a board meeting was held at the Suntory Minami Alps Hakushu Water Plant.
-In part this involved reporting on improvement activities and personnel measures at the Company’s production sites, carrying out a facility inspection, and engaging in active exchanges of opinions among Directors.

 - The Board of Directors holds regular meetings once a month and extraordinary meetings as the need arises.
-In 2019, there were 13 board meetings at which various matters concerning management issues and the execution of business were actively discussed, including the medium-term plan, corporate governance, and human resources strategy.
+In 2020, there were 13 board meetings at which various matters concerning management issues and the execution of business were actively discussed, including the medium-term plan, corporate governance, and sustainability.